Therapy for aging and grief

 Who are you now that you’re older?
 Your kids have moved on, your career is ending, your traditional roles in the world seem to have dropped away.
 So, who are you now?
 This can be a difficult question to answer, and it’s easy to feel lost and without purpose.

 Therapy for Older Adults works to build acceptance of who you are today, and to focus on what you have rather than what has been lost.
-This is a pather to find joy and meaning in the life you have today.
+This is a path to finding joy and meaning in the life you have today.

 Therapy for Older Couples